 Step 8 – Close the deal

-You'll get a Loan Estimate (LE) outlining closing costs from your mortgage lender within three days of taking your loan application.
+Your mortgage lender will provide you with a Loan Estimate (LE) of your closing costs within three days of taking your application.
+You'll get a Loan Estimate (LE) detailing your closing costs from your mortgage lender within three days of receiving your loan application.

-This estimate is formed from the loan amount, and RESPA requirements order that it has to contain all closing costs and be within a close range of accuracy.
-I'll analyze the estimate and let you know if everything looks all right.
+The estimate depends on the loan amount, and RESPA requirements dictate that it has to contain all closing costs and fall within a narrow range of accuracy.
+I'll study the estimate and let you know if it all looks okay.

-Then it's time to close on your house.
-This will probably happen at a title company or escrow office and will most often be a smooth and hassle-free occurrence.
+Then it's time to close on your home.
+This will most likely take place at a title company or escrow office and will probably be a smooth and calm affair.

 Step 9 – Move in

 Congratulations!
-It's time to move into your new house.
+Now you can move into your new house.
 Enjoy it.
-And if you need anything or have any questions, be sure to call me at (859) 576-1877 or e-mail me at .
+And if you need anything, simply contact me at (859) 576-1877 or e-mail me at .